 One other variation with any type of cards are card games.
 Two that come to mind for me are I Have, Who Has? or Snap.
 For I Have, Who Has?, you pass out the letter cards to your students, and let students identify one they have and request one from a friend.
 If someone has the match, then the child discards both.
 You continue until someone runs out of cards.

 With Snap, you’ll need to make Snap cards to add to the letters.
 Kids draw from a pile, read the letters, and keep them until they draw a Snap card.
 Then all letters go back in the pile.
-Check out this great post on how to make letter card holders from old pool noodles.
-These might be handy for little hands.
+Check out this great post on how to pool noodles for lots of letter activities.
+These pool noodle card holders might be handy for little hands.

 I can not emphasize enough the importance of sorting pictures.
 For beginning readers, connecting the sounds they hear to the letter name is the key to reading.
 The more we can emphasize the beginning sounds of words, the quicker kids make that connection.
 Once pictures are sorted by beginning sound, I work with students to label the pictures or write the sort.
 Again emphasizing the sound as I form the letter.